erwinfab/ticket-lifecycle/README.md

 **Step 1**: **Ticket Intake (End-User Perspective)**

 The simulation begins with **Karen**, the head of a banking firm, reporting that her employees are unable to access the online banking portal.
-This is categorized as a "Report a Problem" topic with a summary stating the entire mobile/online system is down.
+This is categorized as a "General Inquery/Other" topic with a summary stating the entire mobile/online system is down.

 <img width="889" height="684" alt="image" src="https://github.com/user-attachments/assets/72c0ff37-ea2f-42b5-8815-2294610a30d0" />